 Details: All the essential information about the profile.

-Response Data: Statistics on how they performed with the Email campaigns they received.
+Response Data: Statistics on how they performed with the Email campaigns they received or Marketing Automation flows they entered.

 Website Interactions: Their browsing history with your website.
 Most viewed pages and products, and searches.

-These are created for visitors who have provided personal and/or contact information, such as Email or phone numbers.
+These are created for visitors who contain an Email address, phone numbers or a CRM-id.
 Contrary to unknown profiles, known profiles are not dependant on cookie consent; if they do provide cookie consent, their engagement with your website will be recorded as well.

 These are the types of data that you will be able to see in each profile: